Welcome to the show. My initial foray into the blogosphere lets you know where I’ll be going, and invites you along for the ride.

 I call myself a conservation biologist, yet I did not discover the enterprise of conservation biology, much less become a conservation biologist, until long after my formal education was complete.
 My undergraduate curriculum in forestry and my graduate programs in range science were tilted heavily toward extraction of natural resources.
 This focus on extraction was not the only obstacle between me and the pursuit of conservation biology.
 The greater challenge was that the field of conservation biology, as exemplified by publication of the first issue of Conservation Biology, emerged the same year I was granted a Ph.D.
 Thus, there were no formal university courses in conservation biology until my days on the student side of the classroom were behind me.
 My own laser-like focus on applied ecology prevented me noticing the field for a full decade after it appeared on the American scene, although I now call myself a conservation biologist.
-In doing so, I recognize that my credentials are suspect.
-You can read all about those credentials at my website.
+In doing so, I recognize that my credentials are subject to scrutiny.
+You can read all about those credentials at my university website.

-In contrast to my claim to be a conservation biologist (dubious credentials and all), I make no claim to being a philosopher.
+In contrast to my claim to be a conservation biologist, I make no claim to being a philosopher.
 Through high school and nine years of higher education culminating in a doctoral degree, I did not complete a single course in philosophy.
 I was exposed briefly, superficially, and vicariously to a dab of Karl Popper and perhaps another philosopher or two who subsequently escaped my long-term memory.
 And yet I earned a Doctor of Philosophy in that least philosophical of majors, range science (in my days as a graduate student the field centered largely on production of red meat; apparently it continues to do so, without admitting as much).
 I discovered Socrates very late in an unexamined life.
 In my defense, I have been working hard in recent years to fill the philosophical void (not to mention the existential one).

 Future posts will address various topics, including philosophy from ancient Greece to the present, conservation of natural resources, the end of American Empire (it’s probably closer than you think), the extinction of humanity (ditto), sustainability, economics, and just about anything else that grabs my attention.
 Much of my recent work falls into the category of social criticism, and I’ll continue that work here.
 Fair warning: I’m an equal-opportunity offender.
 And, since I’m airing the laundry: I’ll be borrowing numerous ideas from other writings, occasionally losing track of the source.
 If it’s you, and I fail to acknowledge you, please let me know so I can fix it.